Educator-Vetted and Customized Curricular Resources on Hydropower and Marine Renewable Energy

 Introduction

-To address talent development opportunities and inequities, the U.S. Department of Energy Water Power Technologies Office (WPTO), the National Renewable Energy Laboratory and the Hydropower Foundation (HF) kicked off a three-year partnership in Spring 2021 with Bonneville Environmental Foundation (BEF) to facilitate regional collaboration and best practices in talent development and stakeholder engagement, using water power as the test case.
+To address talent development opportunities and access, the U.S. Department of Energy Water Power Technologies Office (WPTO), the National Renewable Energy Laboratory and the Hydropower Foundation (HF) kicked off a three-year partnership in Spring 2021 with Bonneville Environmental Foundation (BEF) to facilitate regional collaboration and best practices in talent development and stakeholder engagement, using water power as the test case.
 The intent that a replicable model emerges from this work that can be implemented in multiple regions and across all clean energy technologies.

 The expertise of CE’s Clean Energy Fellows played a critical role in the facilitation of this talent ecosystem project, using their place-based knowledge and partnership networks to catalyze collaboration between stakeholders and amplify best practices.
 A key outcome of this work was the development of a Water Power Implementation Toolkit by CE’s Water Power Cohort of Clean Energy Fellows.
 This mini library of resources features tools that are a mixture of existing, modified existing, and newly developed classroom curricular resources.
 Lessons are presented to allow for teachers to mix and modify their preferred sequence of activities for their unique grade level.
 By engaging with a combination of these resources, students will build understanding of foundational scientific content and use real science and engineering practices to address a critical question: How can humans creatively harness all types of water power and marine renewable energy sources to create a sustainable, zero-emission future?